 We look at Bogotá and why it is the epicenter of coronavirus in Colombia.
-Bogotá experienced about 40 percent of coronavirus cases in Colombia in the past 80 days.
+Bogotá has experienced 29 percent of all coronavirus cases in Colombia.

 Several Medellin Guru readers have asked about coronavirus in Bogotá and if the city is the epicenter of coronavirus in Colombia.